pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

 --- The GCP services that we have used are: GCP Bucket, GCP Container Registry and GCP Cloud Run.
 Our Bucket is used for data storage, and we pull our trained model from there whenever we deploy a Docker Container.
-The Container Registry hosts the Containers we have build as described in Question 11 and Cloud Run is for---
+The Container Registry hosts the Containers we have build as described in Question 11.
+Lastly, Cloud Run is used for deploying the model as mentioned previously.
+The automatic integration with GitHub is quite useful for this task.---

 ### Question 18